ganong/manager-readme/README.md

 ### Empowerment

 I believe in empowering my team through providing a clear roadmap, vision, and context.
-You're the hero, and I want to make sure you have everything you need to succeed.
+You're the main character in this story (while I'm playing a supporting role - think "guide"), and I want to make sure you have everything you need to succeed.

 Also, I trust that you don't need me involved in every decision.
 You have the day-to-day context and, if I'm doing my job, the global context/vision required to make most decisions.
 That said, there's a balance here, there are some decisions I definitely need to be involved in, and there are some where I may not need to be involved but I should at least be aware of the decision.
 In the beginning, we should lean more towards keeping me aware of most decisions with that diminishing over time.
 This goes hand-in-hand with building an [Intent-Based Environment](https://www.davidmarquet.com/our-story/).